LOL-LLC/tip-jar/README.md

 Please consider donating to that developer's tip jar at address: 2B0E8325DEA5BE93D856CFDE2D0CBA12

 This address is marked as a “CommunityWallet” on chain.
-It will only disburse funds after polling the community.
 Funds will only be transferred to an 0L SlowWallet, which releases funds over time.
-Allow 2/3 of validators (by voting power) to vote to reject our transactions.
+Two-thirds of validators (by voting power) can vote to reject the outbound transactions.